By John Pontius

 Internal Revenue Code Section 7508(a) provides another statutory exception for taxpayers serving in a combat zone.

 Pursuant to Internal Revenue Manual section 18.104.22.168.4 (12-20-2017), there are additional exclusions from certifications of seriously delinquent tax debt.
-The passports of the following delinquent taxpayers will not be at risk:
+The passports of the following delinquent taxpayers will not be at risk of being revoked:

 Section 7345(c) requires the IRS to notify the Secretary of State within 30 days of the reversal of a certification of seriously delinquent tax debt that was fully satisfied, becomes legally unenforceable, or ceases to be a seriously delinquent debt based upon the statutory exclusions.
 Section 7345(d) requires the IRS to contemporaneously notify the taxpayer both of certification and reversal of certification, as applicable.